BhagyaJyoti22006/ffwrapy/README.md

 # ffwrapy

-**ffwrapy** is a  fast, flexible Python wrapper for FFmpeg, FFprobe, and FFplay — fetch metadata, encode, split, and run custom commands easily with real-time progress tracking.
+**ffwrapy** is a  fast, flexible Python wrapper for FFmpeg, FFprobe, and FFplay — fetch metadata, encode, split, play and run custom commands easily with real-time progress tracking.

 ---